ucsb-cs148-w24/project-pj07-datingalgorithm/team/contributions/CONTRIBS.md

 ## Emily Thai

 ## Xinyan Zhao
+I gave some suggestions about the questionnaire in our app.
+And wrote some front-end code for the chat part.
+Also I create a user manual for our project.

 ## Nirmit Ashar
 I wrote the back end code and some of the front end code for the chat screen.
 I also created tests (component, unit) for the app.
 I also helped out when other's asked for help on code.